cityofaustin/lifefiles-frontend/README.md

 # Lifefiles-frontend

-This is a react front end application for the mypass digital identity project.
+This is a react front end application for the lifefiles digital identity project.

-It uses https://github.com/cityofaustin/mypass as the backend end application.
+It uses https://github.com/cityofaustin/lifefiles-project as the backend end application.

 ## Dev local setup